Skip to content

 Add an Organization Template

-Assuming that the user has been granted the appropriate permissions by the exercise administrator, follow these steps to add an organization template.
+If the exercise administrator has granted the appropriate permissions, follow these steps to add an organization template.

 Blueprint Add Organization Template OE